libellux/Libellux-Up-and-Running/docs/privacyidea/README.md

 ::: tip INFO
 If you prefer to use the Apache version you can install `apt-get privacyidea-apache2`
 :::

+Once we update the repository we can install PrivacyIDEA.

 ```
 server@ubuntu:~$ sudo apt-get update